IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Graverobbers (BETTER NAME).md

 ## Clockwork's Trap
 - either usurps Merriwink's thieves or Kallista school
 - Merriwink says she has a tip about the graverobbers - in return for some sort of fetch quest?
+- do the Kerrigan fight here?

+## The Kevara-Arda Archaeological Society
+- Lyell and ringley are here as consultants, trying to make some money - they're maybe researching gilead? city founding?

 ## The Dungeon
 ### The School